SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-10-05-rrn-copy-number.md

         theme_classic() +
         labs(x=NULL,
-                 y="Mean number of rrn copies per genome", title="There is wide variation at the species\nlevel in the number of rrn copies", subtitle="Each point represents a single taxon\nwithin that rank, numbers based on\nan average species copy number")
+                 y="Mean number of rrn copies per genome", title="There is wide variation at the species level in the number of rrn copies", subtitle="Each point represents a single taxon within that rank, numbers based on\nan average species copy number")

 ![](2020-10-05-rrn-copy-number_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->